willhblackburn/crypto-end-user-best-practices-guide/README.md

 This guide is proposed as a collaborative effort for listing simple best practices that any crypto user can follow to mitigate risk and improve their experience.

-This list of best practices contains general guidelines and DO NOT represent any guarantee of security or protection of funds.
+This list of best practices contains general guidelines and DOES NOT represent any guarantee of security or protection of funds.
 The responsibility remains solely with the end user.

 ## Contributions are welcome!

 Please submit a pull request for any changes, recommendations, or additions.
-This is not an original work.

 ## Table of Contents
 - [TODO](#table-of-contents)